 In addition to the Matriculation and Entrance examinations, candidates for degrees are required to pass six Professional examinations.
-The requirements in each subject are covered by the work of the class or classes in that subject specified under "Courses of Instruction" (pp. 117, et seq).
+The requirements in each subject are covered by the work of the class or classes in that subject specified under "Courses of Instruction" (pp. 116, et seq.).
 In all examinations the marks obtained at sessional tests and at Christmas examinations will be considered in computing the marks allowed in each subject at the spring professional examinations.
 The examinations in the various subjects will be held within the dates set in the University Almanac, and as posted on the Notice Boards, and are arranged as follows:

 First Professional Examination.
-(New Six Year Course)

-One paper in each of the following subjects: Physics, Chemistry, Biology, English, History of Thought.
+One paper in each of the following subjects: Physics, Chemistry, Biology, English, History 1 A.

 Second Professional Examination.
-(New Six Year Course).

-One paper in each of the following subjects: Physics, Anatomy, Histology, Embryology, History 2A; one paper and a practical examination in each of Chemistry 2A and 4; oral examinations during the session in Anatomy, Histology and Embryology.
+One paper in each of the following subjects: Physics, Anatomy, Histology, Embryology, History 2A; one paper and a practical examination in Anatomy and in each of Chemistry 2A and 4; oral examinations during the session in Anatomy, Histology and Embryology.

 Third Professional Examination.
-(Old Six Year Course).

-One paper and an oral examination in each of the following subjects: Anatomy, Bacteriology, Practical Materia Medica; one paper and an oral and practical examination in each of the following: Physiology, Bio-Chemistry; one paper in Psychology.
+One paper and an oral examination in each of the following subjects: Anatomy, Bacteriology, Practical Materia Medica; one paper and an oral and practical examination in each of the following: Physiology, Bio-Chemistry.

 Fourth Professional Examination.
-(Old Six Year Course)

-An oral examination in Anatomy; a paper and an oral examination in each of the following: Pathology 1, Materia Medica; a paper and an oral and practical examination in Bio-Chemistry and Physiology; a practical examination in Pathology 2; a paper in each of the following: Surgery, Medicine; a practical examination in each of the following: Clinical Chemistry and Clinical Microscopy, Practical Medicine, Practical Surgery,
+A paper and an oral examination in each of the following: Pathology 1, Physiology 2, and Pharmacology; a paper and an oral and practical examination in Bio-Chemistry; a practical examination in Pathology 2; a paper in each of the following: Surgery, Medicine; a practical examination in Laboratory Diagnosis.

 Fifth Professional Examination.
-(Old Six Year Course).

-One paper in each of the following subjects: Surgery, Pharmacology and Toxicology Medicine, Obstetrics and Gynaecology, Medical Jurisprudence, Therapeutics, abnomal Psycology and Psychiatry.
+One paper in each of the following subjects: Surgery, Medicine, Obstetrics and Gynaecology, Medical Jurisprudence and Toxicology, Therapeutics, Abnormal Psychology and Psychiatry.

-Fifth or Final Professional Examination.
-(Five Year Course)
+Sixth or Final Professional Examination.

-One paper and an oral examination in each of the following subjects: Surgery in all departments and including Surgical Anatomy; Medicine in all departments and including Therapeutics; Obstetrics and Diseases of Women and Children; Mental Diseases.
+One paper and an oral examination in each of the following subjects: Surgery in all departments and including Surgical Anatomy; Medicine in all departments and including Therapeutics; Obstetrics and Diseases of Women and Children; Hygiene.
 Also a practical clinical examination in Surgery and in Medicine.